rabstolaf/bwsys/00_terms.md

 # Welcome!

+Before you begin, take a quick look at [this README](resources/command_line_tips.md).
+A README file is a file that describes and explains the contents of a repository such as this one that contains the training documents.

 ## Intro

 This training will take you through setting up a cluster (a network of computers) on your own personal laptop.